CoFly-Project/Vegetation-Indices/README.md

 The output of ```Vegetation Indices``` module is the calculated aforementioned indices *(numpy arrays)*  and their corresponding image representations *(tif files)*.
-The extracted files are named according to the corresponding VI, e.g. VARI.npy and they are necessary for the [```Problematic Areas Detection```](https://github.com/CoFly-Project/Problematic-Areas-Detection/tree/cofly-branch) module.
+The extracted files are named according to the corresponding name of VI, e.g. VARI.npy and they are necessary for the [```Problematic Areas Detection```](https://github.com/CoFly-Project/Problematic-Areas-Detection/tree/cofly-branch) module.
 In Figure 1, we present an overview of the developed module.

 <!-- It's required the input image should be contained in a folder inside the folder named __```docker_stitching```__, as displayed in Figure 1.
 In Figure 2, we present an overview of the developed module.